Fredo Corleone: The Godfather Part II

-Fredo makes a final appearance in the movie's penultimate scene, a flashback to December 1941.
+Fredo makes a final appearance in the movie's penultimate scene, a flashback to Vito’s birthday party in December 1941.
 It emerges that Fredo was the only family member to support Michael's decision to drop out of college and join the Marines after the attack on Pearl Harbor.

 The Godfather Part III

-Fredo appears only once in the third film, in a flashback depicting his death through archive footage.
-He is also mentioned many times throughout the film; the dialogue makes it clear that Michael is tormented with guilt over ordering his brother's death, and that it has alienated him from his ex-wife, Kay (Diane Keaton), and his son, Anthony (Franc D'Ambrosio), both of whom know that Michael ordered Fredo's death.
+Fredo appears only once in the third film, in a flashback depicting his death through archival footage.
+He is also mentioned many times throughout the film; the dialogue makes it clear that Michael is tormented with guilt over ordering his brother's death, and that it has alienated him from his ex-wife, Kay (Diane Keaton), and his son, Anthony (Franc D'Ambrosio), both of whom know the truth about Fredo's death.
 The official explanation of Fredo's death, as related by Connie, is that he drowned, although it is left ambiguous whether Connie actually believes this.
 Michael himself cries out Fredo's name while having a diabetic stroke.
 Later in the film, he breaks down in tears while confessing having ordered Fredo's death to Cardinal Lamberto (Raf Vallone), who later becomes Pope John Paul I. Michael's daughter, Mary (Sofia Coppola), asks her cousin and love interest, Vincent Corleone (Andy García), if Michael had Fredo killed, but Vincent says it is "just a story" and changes the subject.